datagrok-ai/public/help/develop/how-to/build-an-app.md

 grok.shell.addTableView(df);
 ```

-There we create a new dataframe from columns, add a column and a row, and delete a row.
+There we create a new dataframe from columns, add a column and a row, delete a row, and open the result
+in a table view.

 A good overview of dataframes capabilities is available in our [API Samples](https://dev.datagrok.ai/js/samples/data-frame/).
 Also check the API reference at [this link](https://datagrok.ai/js-api/DataFrame).